 The ReTUNE study: Testing the second hypothesis

 The ReTUNE study - Reversal of Type 2 diabetes Upon Normalisation of Energy intake in non-obese people – was designed to test the Personal Fat Threshold Hypothesis.
 Would T2D return to normal with weight loss in a group of people with lower BMI?
 And how much weight loss was required to cross the threshold?

 The answers were clear.

 Yes, weight loss did normalise all the underlying mechanisms exactly as it did in heavier people.
 It was discovered that weight loss of 6.5% was required to cross the threshold on average for this group.
-This lead us to decide that doctors need to change their practice: If a person has ordinary T2D, then they have become too heavy for their own body (or genetic make-up); weight loss has to be the first therapeutic move by whatever means suitable for the individual; only if this fails for whatever reason should there be a resort to drugs.
+This led us to decide that doctors need to change their practice: If a person has ordinary T2D, then they have become too heavy for their own body (or genetic makeup); weight loss has to be the first therapeutic move by whatever means suitable for the individual; only if this fails for whatever reason should there be a resort to drugs.

 It will take a long time for this to be accepted into routine practice, but the hard evidence is available.

 The results of the ReTUNE study were remarkable.
 At baseline, these apparently slim people had three times as much fat inside their livers compared to the weight-matched non-diabetic control group.
 As a result of the study, liver fat decreased rapidly and 70% of people returned to the non-diabetic state having stopped all diabetes medications.
 ‘Looking’ inside these research participants using MRI gives an idea of how clogged up with fat their bodies had become – without showing as readily visible fat under the skin.

 Compared to the group without T2D, those with T2D had excess fat inside the tummy cavity even after weight loss (although no longer any excess inside the liver and pancreas).
 Unlike most people of their weight, the ex-diabetic group had been unable to store the fat safely under the skin.